Two goals in 45 seconds of 3rd lift Preds over Blue Jackets

 ICE CHIPS

 Predators: Coach John Hynes said injured forwards Ryan Johansen and Brad Richardson could return as early as Tuesday.
-Johansen has missed seven straight games, and Richardson has been out for nine.
+Johansen has missed seven straight games, and Richardson has been out for nine. … Rinne has beaten the Blue Jackets more than any other NHL goalie.

 Blue Jackets: D David Savard missed a game for the first time this season thanks to a non-COVID illness.
 Carlsson replaced him in the lineup, making his season debut.
 The Blue Jackets failed to score the opening goal for the first time in eight games. … Captain Nick Foligno went from the box to the locker room for treatment after a second-period fight with Nashville’s Mark Borowiecki, but returned to serve the remainder of his penalty.